 In January of 2021, Big Sky Community Housing Trust announced its collaboration with Lone Mountain Land Company to develop a new housing complex that will offer rental units built permanently and exclusively for local workers.
-Pending an agreement for SFE allocation with the Resort Tax Board and the Water and Sewer District, this effort will continue a comprehensive, multi-year community effort to address Big Sky’s housing shortage.
+This effort will continue a comprehensive, multi-year community effort to address Big Sky’s housing shortage.

 “In order for the Big Sky community to thrive, it is imperative that local workers have access to quality, affordable housing,” Matt Kidd, Managing Director of CrossHarbor Capital, which oversees LMLC, said.
 “We are thrilled to be working in conjunction with the Big Sky Housing Trust on this large-scale initiative that will benefit the Big Sky community for years to come.”

 The development of these parcels will truly be a community collaboration.
 At its May 18, 2021 meeting, the Big Sky’s Water and Sewer board voted to move forward with writing an ordinance to annex the RiverView property into the district.
 Resort Tax contribution are estimated at $2,200,000, and private funding is estimated at $45,000,000.